-- Christians are harassed in the workplace and face discrimination because of their faith (ICCPR Art.
+- Cuba is not fulfilling its international obligations by regularly violating or failing to protect the following rights of Christians: - Christians are harassed in the workplace and face discrimination because of their faith (ICCPR Art.
 26) - Christians are arrested for speaking up for their rights (ICCPR Arts.
 9 and 19) - If arrested, Christians experience beatings and pressure to renounce their faith (ICCPR Arts.
 18 and 10) - Christian children are ostracized at school and pressured to abandon their faith (ICCPR Art.
 18; CRC Arts.
 14 and 24)